odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/strategies.rst

    unarchiving the |MTO| route.

-To set a product's procurement route to |MTO|, go to :menuselection:`Inventory app --> Products --> Products`, click on the desired product to open its product form, and click :guilabel:`Edit`.
+To set a product's procurement route to |MTO|, go to :menuselection:`Inventory app --> Products --> Products`, and click on the desired product to open its product form.

 Then, click the :guilabel:`Inventory` tab, and in the :guilabel:`Routes` section of options, select :guilabel:`Replenish on Order (MTO)`.